bruno185/Apple-II-crossword-solver-v.2.0-French/readme.md

 * Type capital letters, or ? for unknown letters.
 Enter to validate.
 Escape or ctrl-c to exit.

 ## Performance
-On an Apple II or an emulator set at normal speed, the processing of each significant letter takes about 15 seconds.
+On an Apple II or an emulator set to normal speed, processing is now quite fast, compared to previous versions of this program.

-It is certainly possible to improve the performance.
-I have tried to use uncompressed indexes instead of RLE compression, but the search took longer.
+It is certainly possible to improve the performance, please feel free to suggest ideas for this.

 ## Credits
 The algorithm is the one used in the French software "Easy Puss", for those who remember this database software for Apple II, published in the 80's.
 It is applied to letters and their positions in this case.